 Only one Hue Motion sensor was required, as it was mounted at the top of the stairs pointing down.
-This covered both entrance to the stairs with a very high fast response time of less that 0.5 second.
+This covered both entrances to the stairs with a very high fast response time of fewer than 0.5 seconds.
 We did a full review of the Philips hue motion sensor which turned out to be a fantastic product.

 Philips Hue Light Strip Hack

-First was to prove that the Generation 1 Philips Hue Light strip was able to be integrated with a cheap Hitlights LED light strip amplifier booster.
+The first was to prove that the Generation 1 Philips Hue Light strip was able to be integrated with a cheap Amazon LED light strip amplifier booster.
 This LED Amp was able to control up to 144 WATTS of amplification or about 4 amps per channel.
 Easily able to control one roll of High (300 LED) per 5m Density RGB Strip Light.

 I went with this LED amplifier due to its small size and great current ratings.

-You could in theory daisy chain each Hitlights LED amplifier, this would provide endless lengths of 5050 SMD Strip lights., with the same color profile.
+You could in theory daisy chain each LED amplifier, this would provide endless lengths of 5050 SMD Strip lights, with the same color profile.

-To start the Philips Hue light strip Hack we had to cut off the original Philips Hue lightstrip from its controller.
-And wire the hue controller to the Hitlights LED RGB amp, which in-turn got plugged into the new 5050 light strip.
+To start the Philips Hue light strip Hack we had to cut off the original Philips Hue light strip from its controller.
+And wire the Hue controller to the LED RGB amp, which in turn got plugged into the new 5050 light strip.
 Confused Yet?

 Give me power

-So we require 2 power supply’s.
+So we require 2 power supplies.
 1 for the Philips Hue Controller, and 1 for the LED Amplifier booster.

 As we are doing this project on the cheap I did some dumpster diving a few weeks earlier and was able to get a 5 amp power supply 12v.